-Mortgage Forgiveness Debt Relief Act Set to Expire
+Mortgage Forgiveness Liability Relief Act Set to Expire

-With the Mortgage Forgiveness Debt Relief Act, homeowners are able to reduce their tax liability for forgiven mortgage debt.
-Before this act was in place, homeowners would be subject to income tax on all forgiven mortgage debt.
-After this expires, homeowners will no longer be able to exclude cancelled mortgage debt from their income taxes.
+With the Mortgage Forgiveness Liability Relief Act, homeowners are able to reduce their tax liability for forgiven mortgage liability.
+Before this act was in place, homeowners would be subject to income tax on all forgiven mortgage liability.
+After this expires, homeowners will no longer be able to exclude cancelled mortgage liability from their income taxes.

 Preparing for Tax Changes